Skip to main content

 • September 27, 2018

-Xarelto (rivaroxaban) "I’m writing this to let anyone / everyone to please stay away from Xarelto.
+Rivaroxaban "I’m writing this to let anyone/everyone please stay away from Xarelto.
 It killed my father within months.
-My mom and Dad were married 50 years he made it a couple months after their 50th wedding anniversary.
-My Mother and I will never forget the day that change our lives forever because of this medication.
-It cause him to have a stroke and bleed to death.
-There is no reversing to Xarelto.
-It is very dangerous and the pharmaceutical companies don’t care as long as there getting there money.
-Please stop your love ones from taking Xarelto.
+My mom and dad were married 50 years.
+He made it a couple of months after their 50th wedding anniversary.
+My mother and I will never forget the day that changed our lives forever because of this medication.
+It caused him to have a stroke and bleed to death.
+There is no reversing Xarelto.
+It is very dangerous, and the pharmaceutical companies don’t care as long as they're getting their money.
+Please stop your loved ones from taking Xarelto.
 Please!!"

 1 / 10